A super delicious recipe using eggplants; these Begun Bhaja are pan fried in just a little oil and work perfect as side dishes or appetizers!

 If you have ever visited a Durga Puja anywhere in the world, you probably know what I am talking about.
 Even if you haven't, these dishes are super easy to make and taste awesome all year round!

 The best part about these fritters is that they are non fried.
-They are ready in no time and need just 3-4 tbsp oil to make a plate full!
+They are ready in no time and need just 3-4 tablespoon oil to make a plate full!
 Yet they are crispy as they are thin and add a perfect texture to the smooth khichuri.

 I have had different types of fritters at various places; some vertically sliced eggplants, some large rounds and some deep fried.
 They all taste equally yum but I am particularly in love with these in the recipe.